bahuljain/Twitter-Analysis/README.md

 #### Functionality
 - A batch of 10 tweets are read from the queue.
 - For each message a new worker is spawned.
 Multiple workers run together using Thread Pool Executors.
-- At each worker, a sentiment analysis is performed which returns one of the three values: 'positive', 'negative', 'neutral'.
+- At each worker, sentiment analysis is performed on a single tweet which returns one of the three values: 'positive', 'negative', 'neutral'.
 - The tweet along with its sentiment is put in the database.
-We have used DynamoDB as a distributed database service owing to the simplicity of the schema.
+We have used DynamoDB as a distributed database service owing to the simplicity of the schema and its highly availability.
 - Also the tweet is published as a SNS notification on the topic - 'Tweet-Feed'.

 ### 3. Application Server